itinerare/Alcyone/README.md

 $ php artisan setup-alcyone
 ```

-Add feeds to `config/alcyone/settings.php` per the instructions in that file.
 Optionally, configure your time zone in `config/app.php` (see [here](https://www.php.net/manual/en/timezones.php) for a list of PHP-supported time zones).

 Ensure that the scheduler is added to cron, like so:
 ```